School of Architecture

 Shannon Bassett, MAUD, BARCH, MRAIC

-Shannon Bassett’s research, teaching, writing and practice operate at the intersection of architecture, urban design and landscape ecology.
+Shannon Bassett is a Canadian-American architectural and urban designer.
+Her research, teaching, writing and practice operate at the intersection of architecture, urban design and landscape ecology.

 Her writing on both China’s explosive urbanization and its changing landscape, as well as shrinking cities and the post-industrial landscape in North America, has been published in Topos, Urban Flux and Landscape Architecture Frontiers Magazine (LAF) and Canadian Architect.

-She has lectured internationally, as well as run design research studios in China, collaborating with the Tongj College of Architecture and Urban Planning, the Tianjin School of Architecture, and the Turenscape College of Architecture and Landscape Architecture, Peking University in both Beijing and Anhui province, with a focus on rural urbanism of Village planning or “rurbanism”.
+She has lectured internationally, as well as run design research studios in China, collaborating with the Tongji College of Architecture and Urban Planning, the Tianjin School of Architecture, and the Turenscape College of Architecture and Landscape Architecture, Peking University in both Beijing and Anhui province, with a focus on rural urbanism of Village planning or “rurbanism”.
 She served as an elected two-term board member of the International Association of China Planning (IACP) from 2011 to 2015.
+She is an Invited Professor every summer to the the Busan, South Korea, International Architectural Design Workshop (BIAD) CAMPUS - Asia Program, Department of Architecture, Pusan National University.
+This is funded by the Korean Government as a Korea UNESCP ESD (Education for Sustainable Development) Official Project assigned by the Korean National Commission of UNESCO.
+She served as a research assistant to Dr. Mona Serageldin at the Centre for Urban Development Studies at the Harvard Graduate School of Design for a chapter on municipal financing in “Financing Urban Shelter: Global Report on Human Settlements 2005 for the United Nations Human Settlements Programme.

 Masters of Architecture in Urban Design, Harvard Graduate School of Design and Bachelors of Architecture with Distinction, Carleton University School of Architecture (Professional Degree)